Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Quinn shrugged helplessly and said frankly, "I just want you.
 How is completely up to you."

-"You can't have me," she whispered, and shrugged her hand off easily before making her way back into the apartment, back to her gloves and suitcase and keys, and back out into the wintry world that resembled her demeanor, her heart, and the turn her life had taken all at once.
+"You can't have me," Rachel whispered, and shrugged Quinn's hand off easily before making her way back into the apartment, back to her gloves and suitcase and keys, and back out into the wintry world that resembled her demeanor, her heart, and the turn her life had taken all at once.
 Her lip quirked humorlessly.